The Newton and Rochelle Becker Charitable Trust

 How does a synagogue apply?

 We are now accepting applications for projects to be implemented in the 2018-19 fiscal year.
 The simple online application form may be found here.
 Applications may be submitted at any time, and applicants will hear of the decision within two weeks of submission.
 Only one project per fiscal year may be funded within a fiscal year.
 The deadline for applications for projects to be implemented in Fall 2018 is May 1, 2018.
-Those who are interested in applying in the future are encouraged to contact Sherry Knazan at email@example.com.
+Those who are interested in applying are encouraged to contact Sherry Knazan at firstname.lastname@example.org.